simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ## About the Company

 [Bellabeat Inc.](https://bellabeat.com/) is a Silicon Valley company building tech-powered wellness products for women.
 It is a go-to wellness brand of health-focused smart jewelry-products and services for women.
-It was founded by **Urška Sršen** and **Sando Mur** in **2013**, with the vision to inspire and inform wowen around the world using beuatifully designed technology.
+It was founded by **Urška Sršen** and **Sando Mur** in **2013**, with the vision to inspire and inform women around the world using beautifully designed technology.
 Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for women.
 Bellabeat collect data on **activity (steps, distance, calories, physical activities), sleep, stress, and reproductive health** through its wearables and accompanying products.
 It  helps women better understand how their bodies work and make healthier choices.
 Since 2016, Bellabeat is revolutionizing the FemTech space with its innovate smart jewelry products.

 **Products:**
-  1. **Leaf (Urban & Chakra)** - Health-tracking jewelry; Can be worn as a bracelet, necklace or clip; Connects to Bellabeat app to track daily wellness. ***USP- Asthetically pleasing, no screen display and upto 6 months of battery backup (No charging required!).***
+  1. **Leaf (Urban & Chakra)** - Health-tracking jewelry; Can be worn as a bracelet, necklace or clip; Connects to Bellabeat app to track daily wellness. ***USP- Aesthetically pleasing, no screen display and upto 6 months of battery backup (No charging required!).***
   2. **Time** - Classic wellness tracker in the form of an analog watch; Connects to the Bellabeat app.
   3. **Spring** - A smart water bottle powered by AI that tracks daily water intake; Connects to the Bellabeat app to track the hydration levels.
   4. **Bellabeat app** - The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 The Bellabeat app connects to their line of smart wellness products.